GDB33/itschool-repo-example/README.md

 Testing changes

-Testin from Github directly and commiting from the same place
+Testing from Github directly and commiting from the same place